galasa-dev/cli/README.md

-# Galasa cli
+# Galasa CLI

-The Galasa cli is used to interact with the Galasa ecosystem or local development environment.
+The Galasa command line interface (Galasa CLI) is used to interact with the Galasa ecosystem or local development environment.

 Most commands will need a reference to the Galasa bootstrap file or url.
 This can be provided with the `--bootstrap` flag or the `GALASA_BOOTSTRAP`environment variable.